jkool702/openwrt-custom-builds/README.md

 NOTE: plexmediaserver requires `unzip` `curl` and `squashfs-tools-mksquashfs`.
 This build has them compiled in, but standard openwrt builds do not and will need them installed (using `opkg`)

+### Memory usage when running plexmediaserver

+When setup running, plex media server consumes ~35% of the available system RAM.
+The (very aggressive) builtin settings for unbound consume, by default, around 30% of the available system RAM.
+The various items that different programs require to be stored under /tmp takes up an additional ~10%.
+Combined, this only leaves ~1/4 of the system RAM for everything else.
+This build uses a compressed ramdisk for swap (zram + zswap), which helps, but there still isnt a lot of extra RAM to spare.

+As is, the build works just fine with like this...there isnt much free RAM, but as they say free RAM is wasted RAM.
+However, if you were to add another ram-hungry program to run in the build you might encounter out-of-memory problems.
+In this case Id recommend tuning down the unbound settings a bit or not running plex media server on the router.

 # Installing packages

 The standard